Confidential computing enables the always-encrypted and verifiable processing of data - in the cloud and elsewhere.

-Developing confidential apps used to require arcane knowledge, significant code changes, and cumbersome build steps.
+Developing confidential apps used to require arcane knowledge and significant code changes.
 With EGo, you can skip that and develop your Go code as usual.

 With EGo, you don’t need to refactor your app to run it in a secure enclave.
 Just use three simple commands to build, sign, and run your code - be it 10 or 100,000 lines of Go with complex dependencies.